paulbeka/finance_modelling/README.md

  - LSMC for the Monte-Carlo pricing model for American options (early puts or negative r for calls)
  - Create a stock protfolio MC simulator

- - make sure the website displays correctly for mobile
  - Change the font
  - Create little explainer boxes to talk about the math and motivation for each project